So you wanna be a game dev? | CBC News

 So you wanna be a game dev?

-Young video game artist shares advice on navigating the sea of online negativity in gaming
+Young video game artist shares advice on navigating sea of online negativity

-For CBC Ottawa's Creator Network project, 27-year-old game developer and 2D artist Max Wayne created an animated video to address some of his concerns about entering a video game industry fraught with online toxicity, and interviewed long-time game developer Jonah Davidson as an animated avatar.
+For CBC Ottawa's Creator Network project, 27-year-old game developer and 2D artist Max Wayne created an animated video to address some of his concerns about entering a video game industry fraught with online toxicity.
+He interviews long-time game developer Jonah Davidson as an animated avatar.

 Check out other Creator Network Ottawa stories here.